Hopenhagen: Turning the World’s Attention to the Cop15 Summit

 REACHING OUT

 Of course there’s no better way to show your support for a cause nowadays than to place it on your Facebook page or as a Twitter status update.
 But the team wanted to transcend the typical social media experience.
 They created easily shareable social media memes like the Facebook Passport application where people could accumulate stamps, which lent to the idea of having people publicly declare themselves as citizens of Hopenhagen.
 Through the Web site, the campaign encouraged the audience to spread the word about Hopenhagen using Web banners and emails that directed people back to a petition.
 Users signing this petition are effectively granted “citizenship” and a message with their wish for the planet is placed over their city on an interactive map.
-“People can go to the site, sign up and share with friends, get a Passport and let us know if they have ideas to help make this the

-success it needs to be,” says Williams.
-They need to engage creatively to help swell the
+“People can go to the site, sign up and share with friends, get a Passport and let us know if they have ideas to help make this thesuccess it needs to be,” says Williams.
+They need to engage creatively to help swell themovement.”

 GLOBAL SURGE